nats-io/nats.node/README.md

 > [!IMPORTANT]
 >
 > This repository was renamed from nats.js to nats.node.
-A new
+A new [nats.js](https://github.com/nats-io/nats.js)
-> [nats.js](https://github.com/nats-io/nats.js) repository houses all nats
+> repository houses all nats clients for JavaScript.
-> clients for JavaScript Please visit the above link for more information.
+> Changes are well documented and should be easy to locate and implement, and
+> are all described in [migration.md](https://github.com/nats-io/nats.js/blob/main/migration.md)

 A Node.js client for the [NATS messaging system](https://nats.io).